 Much of this exploration relies on robotics.
 Whenever E/V Nautilus’ remotely operated vehicles, Hercules and Argus, are deployed, the data and video they capture are streamed back to their audience in real-time.
 This allows scientists, students, and viewers all over the world to travel with the Nautilus to locations normally inaccessible to humans.

 I joined the E/V Nautilus Corps of Exploration as a science communication fellow during the 2017 expedition in Cordell Bank National Marine Sanctuary.
 We helped sanctuary managers learn about areas they had never been able to access before, leading to discoveries of new species of deep sea sponges and a better understanding of this special underwater national park.
 You can read more about this mission here and here.

-In late August, I’ll rejoin the team as lead science communication fellow when the Nautilus launches the multi-year SUBSEA (Systematic Underwater Biogeochemical Science and Exploration Analog) Research Program, a partnership between NASA, NOAA Office of Ocean Exploration and Research, and various academic centers.
-The work will take place at Lōʻihi Seamount off the coast of Hawaii.
-You can read about the 2018 season and all the exciting projects underway from now until November here.
+In late August, I rejoined the team as lead science communication fellow when the Nautilus launched a multi-year SUBSEA (Systematic Underwater Biogeochemical Science and Exploration Analog) Research Program, a partnership between NASA, NOAA Office of Ocean Exploration and Research, and various academic centers.
+The work will took place at Lōʻihi Seamount off the coast of Hawaii.
+You can read about the 2018 season and all the exciting projects underway from May through November here.
 There’s plenty of time to work on this knit-along project while watching live footage from the Pacific Ocean!

 Feel free to use any shade of yarn you like, but the color used here was part of my inspiration for the pattern.
 The geometric design repeats endlessly like waves moving across the vast surface of the ocean, which covers 70 percent of Earth, but remains largely unexplored today.
 Thanks to programs like those found on board E/V Nautilus, the majority of our home planet won’t remain a mystery forever.